jtejido/basset-ir/README.markdown

 1. CosineSimilarity() - Classic (D,Q) tf-idf vectors computed thru Cosine similarity.
 2. DiceSimilarity() - It was independently developed by the botanists Thorvald Sørensen and Lee Raymond Dice.
 3. JaccardIndex() - Also known as Intersection over Union or Jaccard-Tanimoto Coefficient.
-3. TverskyIndex() - A Generalization of JaccardIndex and DiceSimilarity.
+4. TverskyIndex() - A Generalization of JaccardIndex and DiceSimilarity.
 TverskyIndex accepts parameters, so please take a look at the class.
 5. Euclidean() - Simple computation using Euclidean Norm.
+6. SqrtCosineSimilarity() - SqrtCosine implementation using HellingerDistance norm.

-VectorSpaceModel also requires Feature Extraction for building the tf-idf vector.
+VectorSpaceModel also accepts Feature Extraction for building the tf-idf vector (default is TfIdfFeatureExtraction).

 *setFeature(FeatureExtractionInterface)*